-The School will make its complaints procedure available on its website.
+- 4.1.
+The school/trust will make its complaints procedure available on its website.
 It will ensure that anyone who requests it is sent a copy of this policy and details of the number of complaints dealt with under the formal procedure during the preceding academic year.

+- 4.2.
 A written record will be kept of all complaints and at what stage of the procedure they are resolved.
-The School will keep records of the following information:
+The school/trust will keep records of the following information:

-- Date when the complaint was raised
+- 4.2.1.
+Date when the complaint was raised

-- Names of parent/pupil
+- 4.2.2.
+Names of parent/pupil

-- Description of the complaint
+- 4.2.3.
+Description of the complaint

-- Records of the investigations
+- 4.2.4.
+Records of the investigations

-- Witness statements
+- 4.2.5.
+Witness statements

-- Name of staff handling the issue at each stage
+- 4.2.6.
+Name of staff handling the issue at each stage

-- Any action taken by the School as a result of the complaint
+- 4.2.7.
+Any action taken by the school/trust as a result of the complaint

-- Copies of all correspondence
+- 4.2.8.
+Copies of all correspondence

+- 4.3.
 Correspondence, statements and records relating to individual complaints will be kept confidential except where the Secretary of State for Education or a body conducting an inspection under s109 of the Education and Skills Act 2008 requests access.

-Stage 1 - Informal Resolution
+5. Stage 1 - Informal Resolution

-- 1.1 The School will endeavour to resolve most complaints quickly and informally. - 1.2 If parents have a complaint, they should normally contact their child's class teacher or appropriate member of staff (such as SENCO) in the first instance.
+- 5.1.
+The school/trust will endeavour to resolve most complaints quickly and informally. - 5.2.
+If parents have a complaint, they should normally contact their child's class teacher or appropriate member of staff (such as SENCO) in the first instance. - 5.3.
 Parents may raise a complaint in person, by telephone, by letter or email.
 The complaint will be investigated and in the majority of cases, we hope that the matter will be resolved straightaway to the parents' satisfaction.
-If the member of staff cannot resolve the matter, it may be necessary for them to consult the Head teacher. - 1.3 The member of staff will make a written record of all complaints and the date on which they were received.
+If the member of staff cannot resolve the matter, it may be necessary for them to consult the Headteacher. - 5.4.
+The member of staff will make a written record of all complaints and the date on which they were received.
 Parents will usually be informed of the outcome of the complaint within 5 school days of receipt of their complaint.
-If the matter cannot be resolved to their satisfaction, then they will be advised that they can proceed with their complaint in accordance with Stage 2 of this Procedure.
+If the matter cannot be resolved to their satisfaction, then they will be advised that they can proceed with their complaint in accordance with Stage 2 of this Procedure. - 5.5.
+If, however, the complaint is against the Headteacher, complaints should be made directly to the CEO of SAND Academies Trust.
+If the complaint is against the CEO, complaints should be made directly to the Clerk to the Trust Board who will appoint a Trustee (not the Chair of the Trust Board) to seek to investigate and resolve the complaint as above.

-- 1.4 If, however, the complaint is against the Headteacher, complaints should be made directly to the Clerk to the Board of Trustees who will appoint a trustee (not the Chair of the Board of Trustees) to seek to investigate and resolve the complaint as above. - 1.5 Parents should contact the Local Authority Designated Officer at Gloucestershire Council regarding any complaint concerning the welfare of a child.
+5.6.
+Parents should contact the Local Authority Designated Officer at Gloucestershire Council regarding any complaint concerning the welfare of a child.

-Stage 2 - Formal Resolution
+6. Stage 2 - Formal Resolution